Wolkabout/WolkConnect-Arduino/examples/full_feature_set/README.md

 **Disconnecting from the platform:**

-Disconnecting from the platform is done by calling the
+Disconnecting from the platform is done by calling:
 ```c
 wolk_disconnect(&wolk)
 ```
-function.
 It sends the last will message to the platform and disconnects the MQTT client.

 **Cooperative scheduling:**